 NASD agrees that requiring trained and experienced chairpersons would significantly enhance the quality of its arbitration forum.
-However, NASD also believes that the criteria or training requirements should not prevent public arbitrators of any professional or educational background from qualifying to serve as chairpersons of panels in customer cases.
+However, NASD also believes that the criteria or training requirements should not prevent arbitrators of any professional or educational background from qualifying to serve as chairpersons of panels.

-To address these concerns, the proposed Customer Code would require that NASD create and maintain a third roster of public arbitrators who are qualified to serve as chairpersons.
-In three-arbitrator cases, parties would receive three lists of arbitrators: a non-public list, a public list and a public chair-qualified list.
-The parties would select the chairperson from the chair-qualified list in the same manner and at the same time that they select the other members of the panel.
-In single-arbitrator cases, the arbitrator would be selected from a list of public chair-qualified arbitrators, unless the parties agreed otherwise.
+To address these concerns, the proposed Industry Code would require that NASD create and maintain a roster of arbitrators who are qualified to serve as chairpersons.
+The parties would select the chair-qualified list in the same manner and at the same time that they select the other members of the panel.
+In single-arbitrator cases, the arbitrator would be selected from a list of chair-qualified arbitrators, unless the parties agreed otherwise.